 Try an unsecured credit card to raise credit scores fast.
 A new credit card reporting can give you an immediate bump in your credit scores, especially if you have negative credit currently reporting.

 If you cannot qualify for an unsecured credit card, try a secured credit card.
-A retail credit card for bad credit will even suffice to help build credit.
 Ideally you should have 3-5 revolving accounts at a minimum in your credit files in order to have positive information reporting monthly.

 5. Become an authorized user.